-This seminar examines the phenomenon of transnational terrorism by non-state actors.
+This seminar examines the phenomenon of transnational terrorism by non-state actors, that is, by terrorist organizations.
 Ideology, psychology, and strategies of major transnational groups are addressed to provide an understanding of their long-term goals and operations.
-Terrorist groups' relationships with WMD proliferation and organized crime are examined, together with possible future trends in torrorist operations.
+Terrorist groups' relationships with WMD proliferation and organized crime are examined, together with possible future trends in terrorist operations.
 Case studies of key groups will be used to provide comparative analysis.